ricardobrg/website/src/docs/codelabs/implicit-animations.md

 Configure the animation to trigger when the user clicks the **Show details** button.
-To do this, change `opacity` state using the `onPressed()` handler for `MaterialButton`.
+To do this, change `opacity` state using the `onPressed()` handler for `TextlButton`.
 To make the `FadeInDemo` widget become fully visible when the user clicks the **Show details** button, use the `onPressed()` handler to set `opacity` to 1: